-- 163 Arbuscular Mycorrhiza symbiosis facilitates plant growth through enhancing uptake of several macro- and 164 micro-nutrients of low mobility in soil.
-AM also contributes to numerous ecological advantages like 165 influencing microbial and chemical environment of the mycorrhizosphere, stabilizing soil aggregates.
-In 166 soil, plant- and microbial (mycorrhizae) produced organic carbon is found in two pools: (I) the labile, "light" 167 or particulate organic matter (POM) fraction and (II) the recalcitrant, "heavy" or humic fraction.
-The 168 Particulate organic matter (POM) fraction represents fresh or partially decomposed plant material, while 169 the humic fraction is more completely decomposed material.
-Changes in POM concentration are 170 correlated with changes in soil fertility due to tillage practices or environmental factors.
-As POM degrades 171 further, it is transformed into humic substances.
-The "heavy" fraction contains three types of humic 172 substances: - 173 (i) Humic acid (HA) - 174 (ii) Fulvic acid (FA) - 175 (iii) Humin - Humic substances are considered important in sustainable agriculture because they enhance water- - holding capacity, permeability, soil aggregation, buffering capacity, and cation exchange capacity.[23]
+- Arbuscular Mycorrhiza symbiosis facilitates plant growth through enhancing uptake of several macro- and micro-nutrients of low mobility in soil.
+AM also contributes to numerous ecological advantages like influencing microbial and chemical environment of the mycorrhizosphere, stabilizing soil aggregates.
+In the soil, plant-mycorrhizae produced organic carbon are found in two pools: (I) the labile, "light" or particulate organic matter (POM) fraction and (II) the recalcitrant, "heavy" or humic fraction.
+The Particulate organic matter (POM) fraction represents fresh or partially decomposed plant material, while the humic fraction is more completely decomposed material.
+Changes in POM concentration are correlated with changes in soil fertility due to tillage practices or environmental factors.
+As POM degrades further, it is transformed into humic substances.
+The "heavy" fraction contains three types of humic substances: - 164 (i) Humic acid (HA) - 165 (ii) Fulvic acid (FA) - 166 (iii) Humin - Humic substances are considered important in sustainable agriculture because they enhance water- - holding capacity, permeability, soil aggregation, buffering capacity, and cation exchange capacity.
+[23] - The recently discovery of soil organic matter (SOM) component 'glomalin' is a ubiquitous and abundant - 170 glycoproteinaceous molecule.
+However, unlike particulate organic matter (POM) or humic substances, - 171 glomalin is not derived from the decomposition of plant or microbially produced material.
+Glomalin forms a - 172 hydrophobic sheath on hyphae that may keep material from being lost from across the hyphal membrane - and/or may protect the hyphae from microbial attack.
+Its presence in soil helps to stabilize aggregates. - 174 Glomalin appears to be highly correlated with aggregate stability and with carbon sequestration in the soil - by helping to physically protect organic matter within aggregates.
+[24]

-- The recent discovery of glomalin is soil organic matter (SOM) component.
-Glomalin is a ubiquitous and abundant glycoproteinaceous molecule.
-However, unlike particulate organic matter (POM) or humic substances, glomalin is not derived from the decomposition of plant or microbially produced material.
-Glomalin forms a hydrophobic sheath on hyphae that may keep material from being lost from across the hyphal membrane and/or may protect the hyphae from microbial attack.
-Its presence in soil helps to stabilize aggregates.
-Glomalin appears to be highly correlated with aggregate stability and with carbon sequestration in the soil by helping to physically protect organic matter within aggregates.
-[24] - The increased soil organic carbon (SOC) levels are needed to improve crop yields.
-The benefits of SOC are accepted to be: - Improved soil structure for root growth and water infiltration - Increased water holding capacity - More available nutrients from recycled organic matter.
+- The increased soil organic carbon (SOC) levels are needed to improve crop yields.
+The benefits of SOC are accepted to be: - Improved soil structure for root growth and water infiltration - Increased water holding capacity

+More available nutrients from recycled organic matter.